UsagiApp/core-exts/README.md

 # core-exts

-This library only provides the core components for implementing an parser to access specific content that has already been implemented by the programmer.
+This library only provides the core components for implementing / load external plugins to access specific content.
 It can be used in JVM and Android applications.

 [![](https://jitpack.io/v/UsagiApp/core-exts.svg)](https://jitpack.io/#UsagiApp/core-exts) ![License](https://img.shields.io/github/license/UsagiApp/core-exts)